rusoto/rusoto/CONTRIBUTING.md

 Integration tests can be executed by running `cargo test --features FEATURE`, where FEATURE is one or more space-separated Cargo features to test as defined in `Cargo.toml`.
 Each AWS service has a Cargo feature to enable it.
 The feature "all" can be used to test all supported services.
-This will create real AWS resources and you may be charged.
+The integration tests will create real AWS resources and you may be charged.
+To run only the in-crate unit tests, which don't call out to AWS, include the `--lib` option to `cargo test`.

 For more verbose test output, you can run `cargo test --verbose --features FEATURE -- --nocapture`.